AaryaButolia11/Knowledge-Layer/README.md

 ## Additional notes

-- **Deterministic and reproducible.** The relationship set is exactly what the rules produce from the facts — no benchmark answers, no curated ground truth.
+- **Deterministic and reproducible.** The relationship set is exactly what the rules produce from the facts — no benchmark answers baked into the live path, no curated ground truth.
   That honesty is what makes it trustworthy on documents it has never seen.
 - **Runs without credentials.** The full experience — extraction, grounding, reconciliation, UI, graph view, annotated pages, and the downloadable highlighted PDF — works offline; Ask's retrieval also works offline.
 Groq generation is a bonus, not a dependency.